A quick guide to migraine: symptoms, causes and treatment

 3. Headache phase

-This is the phase most commonly associated with migraines.
+This is the phase most commonly associated with a migraine episode.

 The head pain is often pulsing and located on one side of the head (but can affect both sides).
 Movement usually makes the pain worse.